afilimonov/udacity-deaprl-navigation-project/README.md

 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+5. Before running code in the notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ### Instructions